edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     ✔ Would you like to customize the default import alias? … No / Yes Creating a new Next.js app in /<path>/<to>/<project>/docs-chatbot.

-Answer "Yes" to all prompts except "Would you like to use \`src/\` directory?"
+Choose all defaults as answers to prompts ("Yes" to all except "Would you like to use \`src/\` directory?").

 Once bootstrapping is complete, you should see a success message:

 .. code-block::

     Success!
 Created docs-chatbot at /<path>/<to>/<project>/docs-chatbot

+Let's quickly update the ``tsconfig/json``.
+Update the list of ``compilerOptions`` by setting the ``baseUrl`` property to the root with ``"baseUrl": "."``.
+Later when we add functions and other things to the root of the project it is going to be easier to import them.

 Before we start writing code, let's first obtain an OpenAI API key, install the EdgeDB CLI, and create a local EdgeDB instance.
 We need the API key in order to